top of page

 Update 11/11/24:

 Amel and her parents have arrived in Ambon for her follow-up check-up scheduled for Friday.
-Little Amel needs milk and diapers, as well as food expenses for her parents while they are in Ambon.
+Amel needs milk and diapers, as well as food expenses for her parents while they are in Ambon.

 Berkat Ambon has helped cover the cost of lodging, electricity tokens, and meals for Amel’s caregivers.